For a successful embedded system product, a well defined embedded system development process is critical.

 In this article, I am sharing what all I have learned in the past few years i.e what stages any embedded product development should go through to create a successful product.

-What all stages an embedded system development process should have?
+Stages of embedded system development process

-- Ideation / purpose of the product
+- Ideation/purpose of the product

 - Technical specification